pranaysj/Balloon-Pop/README.md

    - Displayed the fetched leaderboard data on the game's leaderboard table.

 By completing these steps, you've successfully integrated PlayFab into your Unity project, allowing for player data storage and retrieval through a leaderboard.
 This enhances the gaming experience by providing a competitive aspect and allowing players to compare their scores with others.
 Make sure to test thoroughly and handle any error scenarios to ensure a smooth player experience.

+#### (Note - In the PlayFab server's Leaderboard Settings, we set it to "Latest (always update with the new value)".
+This is handy because each PC has its own username, and we can see any changes get updated right away on the leaderboard.)